Aspose/releases.aspose.com/content/en/words/net/release-notes/2024/aspose-words-for-net-24-11-release-notes.md

 }
 {{< /highlight >}}

-This use case explains how to set format code to chart data collectionsl:
+This use case explains how to set format code to chart data collections:
 {{< gist "aspose-words-gists" "366eb64fd56dec3c2eaa40410e594182" "format-code.cs" >}}

 ### Added new public option PdfSaveOptions.RenderChoiceFormFieldBorder